guitarbeat/scanimage-zcontrol/src/+gui/README.md

 ## Refactored Structure

-The BrightnessZControlGUIv3 has been refactored into a more modular structure:
+The FocusGUI has been refactored into a modular structure:

 ### Main Classes
-- `BrightnessZControlGUIv3.m` - Main class that coordinates the GUI creation and manages callbacks
+- `FocusGUI.m` - Main class that coordinates the GUI creation and manages callbacks

 ### Components Module
 - `+components/UIComponentFactory.m` - Factory class for creating UI components with consistent styling